 I want this market to succeed.
 For investors’ sake, I hope that this market will grow and mature.
 I’ve co-written this article on crypto-investing with Dr. Chiara Longo, Chief Economist of Pareto Network.
 While the version that appears in Dr. Longo’s blog is more suitable for beginners, we want to present a more detailed look at the subject here.
 If you are unfamiliar with Alpha/Beta terminology or find these concepts unclear – I would suggest that you read Dr. Longo’s blog first.

 We’ve found that the dynamics in this game are pretty new when building Crypto portfolios.
 The traditional methodologies and techniques that are thoroughly explained in standard finance handbooks do not necessarily work:

-- Crypto assets’ prices are highly volatile; if we look, for example, at the recent history of Bitcoin, its volatility has reached levels rarely seen in any market.
+- Crypto assets’ prices are highly volatile; if we look, for example, at the recent history of b, its volatility has reached levels rarely seen in any market.
 In December 2017, Bloomberg reported that Bitcoin’s 10-day volatility rose to 125%, surpassing the 102% peak that the S&P 500 has seen only in October 2008, at the inception of the financial crisis.